haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step02.md

 `oc get pipelineresource -n kabanero`{{execute}}

-To access the GitHub repository is it needed to have a Secret with the GitHub PAT (Personal Access Token).
+To access the GitHub repository is it needed to have a Secret with the GitHub PAT (Personal Access Token - [HowTo](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line), with `admin:repo_hook, repo`).
 Add the Secret using the Tekton Dashboard

 `td=$(oc get routes tekton-dashboard -n tekton-pipelines -o jsonpath='{.spec.host}') && echo "http://$td:80"`{{execute}}